department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 The Health Problems section should be visible to any logged in user with health benefits and a health record with the VA, and has navigated to the page where Health Problems information is located.

 **Where do Health Problems fit within IA?**
-TBD, but the aim is to allow users to view their health issues on an actual web page in the new health portal rather than needing to generate a lengthy report or download a file, although the download and print options should still be made available via the Blue Button report and VA Health Summary.
+TBD, but the aim is to allow users to view their health issues on an actual web page in the new health portal, if technical feasible.
+The download and print options should still be made available via the Blue Button report and VA Health Summary.

 ### How to show Health Problems section